 - Completed Admissions Application for Study Abroad/Visiting - Official College Transcript (sealed).
-A minimum CGPA of 2.0 on a 4.0 scale or the equivalent of good academic standing is required. - English Requirements: International TOEFL® (see chart below for scores) or IELTSTM or the equivalent score on another internationally-recognized exam (English).
-AUD's international code for TOEFL® is 0063.
+A minimum CGPA of 2.0 on a 4.0 scale or the equivalent of good academic standing is required.
+E-transcripts should be sent directly to the Admissions Office - English Requirements: International TOEFL[®] (see chart below for scores) or Academic IELTS[TM] or the equivalent score on another internationally-recognized exam (English).
+AUD's international code for TOEFL[®] is 0063.
 PBT is accepted from specific centers in the U.A.E..
 Students should consult with the Admissions Office for further details.
 This requirement may be waived for students who are studying at English medium institutions.